zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for MCS server responses.

-   :c: The connection record for the underlying transport-layer session/flow.
+   :param c: The connection record for the underlying transport-layer session/flow.

-   :encryption_method: The 32-bit integer representing the encryption method used in the connection.
+   :param encryption_method: The 32-bit integer representing the encryption method used in the connection.

-   :encryption_level: The 32-bit integer representing the encryption level used in the connection.
+   :param encryption_level: The 32-bit integer representing the encryption level used in the connection.

 .. zeek:id:: rdp_server_certificate
    :source-code: base/protocols/rdp/main.zeek 244 256